bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

-After parsing the data in the FAILED_RDP_HP table, I switch to Microsoft Sentinel and create a workbook.
-This workbook allows me to plot the data from the table onto a world map and get a visual representation of where the failed RDP attempts are coming from.
-To create the workbook, I run another KQL query to sort the data.
+After parsing the data in the **FAILED_RDP_HP table**, I switched back to Microsoft Sentinel and createed a workbook.
+This workbook allowed me to plot the data from the table onto a world map and get a visual representation of where the failed RDP attempts came from.
+To format the workbook, I ran another KQL query to sort the data.
 </br>
 <p align="center">
 Sentinel Workbook: <br/>